Klein tunneling in deformed honeycomb-dice lattice: from massless to massive particles: The deformed lattice

-The variation of $\Delta$ (or $\lambda$) gives rise to three distinct phases as shown in Fig. \ref{figure2}.
-For $\Delta<\Delta_o<0$ and an energy $E<<\left |\Delta \right |$, we can neglect the quadratic term in $\delta k_x$ from Eq. (\ref{eqfk dirac}) and the low energy spectrum is formed by two separate Dirac cones located at $D_\pm$ with a flat band (Fig.\ref{figure2}) which is called the Dirac phase \cite{Adroguer}.
-In this case, the Dirac cones are anisotropic with different velocities in the $x$ and $y$ directions (Eq. (\ref{vxy})) where the particles behave as massless Dirac fermions.
-For $\Delta_o<\Delta \leq 0$ and an energy $E\sim\left |\Delta \right |$, we are in the semi-Dirac phase, the linear and quadratic terms in Eq. (\ref{eqfk dirac}) indicate the coexistence of massless and massive particles in the $x$ direction.
-The gapped phase appears for $\Delta>0$ where the particles are massive along the $x$ direction.
-Particularly, at $\Delta=0$, the band structure is linear in the $k_y$ direction and parabolic in the $k_x$ direction with a flat band $E=0$ (Fig.\ref{figure2}) which is called the $\alpha-T_3$ semi-Dirac model \cite{Piechon}.
-Note that the dispersion relation is linear along the $y$ direction in all phases as depicted in Fig. \ref{figure2} and the particles behave as massless Dirac fermions.
-Finally, the flat band is robust to the deformation.
+In the low-energy limit, variations in $\Delta$ (or equivalently in $\lambda$) give rise to three distinct phases, as illustrated in Fig. \ref{figure2}.
+For $\Delta<\Delta_o<0$ and $E<<\left |\Delta \right |$, the spectrum consists of two separate Dirac cones located at $D_\pm$ along with a flat band, defining the Dirac phase \cite{Adroguer}.
+In this phase, the Dirac cones are anisotropic, with different velocities along the $x$ and $y$ directions [Eq. (\ref{vxy})], and the particles behave as massless Dirac fermions.
+For $\Delta_o<\Delta \leq 0$ and energies $E\sim\left |\Delta \right |$, the system enters an intermediate phase, characterized by the coexistence of massless and massive particles along the $x$ direction.
+The gapped phase appears for $\Delta>0$, in which the particles are massive.
+In particular, at $\Delta=0$, the band structure is linear along $k_y$ direction and parabolic along $k_x$ direction, with a flat band at $E=0$, corresponding to the $\alpha-T_3$ semi-Dirac model \cite{Piechon}.
+Notably, for $\Delta \leq 0$, the dispersion remains linear along the $y$ direction, so particles behave as massless Dirac fermions along that axis.
+Finally, the flat band is robust against deformation.